-Indian forays into Africa have been largely private sector led as New Delhi lacks the funds or large state owned enterprises that Beijing has to spearhead investment.
-India has huge infrastructure needs of its own, so there is a limit to how much capital can profitably go abroad, all of which has limited its role in Africa, but now India’s burgeoning alliance with much wealthier Japan could put it in the driving seat across Africa and beyond.
+Indian forays into Africa have been largely private sector led.
+New Delhi still lacks the funds or large state owned enterprises that Beijing has to spearhead investment.
+India has huge infrastructure needs of its own, so there is a limit to how much capital can profitably go abroad, all of which has limited its role in Africa.
+But now India’s burgeoning alliance with much wealthier Japan could put it in the driving seat across Africa and beyond.

-The Asia Africa Growth Corridor (AAGC) is a proposed project which would be spearheaded by Japan and India, it looks to invest (mainly with Japanese money), US$200 billion in infrastructure, technology, improving skills, renewable energy and on agricultural projects all focussed on African and South Asian countries.
-This idea was first promoted at a bilateral summit between India – Japan in 2016 and was cemented during the May 2017 African Development Bank meeting in India.
+The Asia Africa Growth Corridor (AAGC) is a proposed project which would be led by Japan and India.
+The AAGC looks to invest (mainly with Japanese money), US$200 billion in infrastructure, technology, improving skills, renewable energy and on agricultural projects all focussed on African and South Asian countries.
+The idea was first promoted at a bilateral summit between India – Japan in 2016 and was cemented during the May 2017 African Development Bank meeting in India.